LNFWebsite/TurtleBackup/README.md

 ## License

-TurtleBackup is licensed under the Apache 2.0 License (Apache).
+Licensed to LNFWebsite under one or more contributor license agreements; and to You under the Apache License, Version 2.0.